google/protocall/README.md

 1) Protocall programs are expressed using Google Protocol Buffers.
-Entire programs, statements, identifiers, and types are all represented using a simple protocall schema.
+Entire programs, statements, identifiers, and types are all represented using a simple protocol buffer schema.
 Programs and all data can be serialized, deserialized, and manipulated using the protocol buffer API outside of the language.

-2) The Protocall runtime is a simple VM that executes protocall protocol buffers.
+2) The protocall runtime is a simple VM that executes protocall protocol buffers.

 3) While simple, the language contains primitive types, arrays, structured